GungnirIncarnate/YetAnotherPvPFix/README.md

 ```

 Note that this mod is intended for Windows Dedicated Servers only and may not work in Co-Op (Invite Only sessions).

+## Credit
+All credit for this mod goes to Okaetsu for the original mod, I have simply updated the signitures so it works on the latest version of palworld.
+Also a shoutout to Snorkles from the Palworld modding discord who helped me test it and for providing me with the signitures for the update.